QEHS-Websites/Introductory-HTML/README.md

 ---

-# To Include: Setting up the Chrome Browser for HTML & CSS Validation
+# Enrichment: Setting up the Chrome Browser for HTML & CSS Validation

 - HTML Validation
   - In Workona, point a TAB to https://validator.w3.org/